Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

 - As monarchs rule until they die, rather than just for short, fixed periods, they take a long term view regarding what is best for the country.

-Cons of Monarchy
+5 Cons of Absolute Monarchy

 - Collective governments bring together the views, ideas, thoughts, of many people.
 Although they have advisors, kings and queens make all the decisions ultimately and reliant on the thoughts and experiences of just one person.

 - Historically, without elections to change leadership, monarchies are troubled by internal power struggles and even violent civil wars.
 Instability can also occur when a ruler is incapacitated by mental or physical illness.

 - Hereditary monarchist systems, where family members inherit the throne, are basically lotteries as far as leadership qualities.
 The new monarch may have a personality that is entirely incompatible with the role, or they may be personally disinterested in taking on the responsibilities.

 - The powers of monarchs and the power of the church are traditionally intertwined, with kings and queens often claiming that their legitimacy derives from God.
 It is an unhealthy alliance that produced numerous wars in Europe.

 - Monarchs serve as figureheads, providing a focus and unifying force, bringing countries together and healing divisions.